scalameta/metals/BETA.md

 ## Step 3 - publish the server locally
 From the repo root run `sbt publishLocal`

+## Step 4 - add semanticdb-scalac compiler plugin to your project
+Some features of the server rely on the artifacts produced by [`semanticdb-scalac`](http://scalameta.org/tutorial/#semanticdb-scalac).
+Enable it in your sbt build by:

+- adding the setting

+    `addCompilerPlugin("org.scalameta" % "semanticdb-scalac" % "2.1.2" cross CrossVersion.full)`

+- adding the `-Yrangepos` scalac flag (e.g. `scalacOptions += "-Yrangepos"`)

 # Usage
-In your project of choice, open `sbt` in your project and run `*:scalametaEnableCompletions`.
+In your project of choice, open `sbt` and run `*:scalametaEnableCompletions`.
 As mentioned above, this will produce the necessary metadata for the server.

 > **NOTE**: you will need to repeat this step every time you add a new source file to the project